hetile-ssense/test_bot/README.md

 ### Config

-In the boot.sh file, you will find some configuration variable that are requiried in order to connect to slack and connect to SALT-API.
+In the boot.sh file, you will find some configuration variable that are required in order to connect to slack and connect to SALT-API.

 | Variable | description |
 | ------ | ------ |